Book your Spring Early Bird Package now!

 Supplemental Essay Type(s): Why, Community, Activity, Diversity

 Brown’s Open Curriculum allows students to explore broadly while also diving deeply into their academic pursuits.
-Tell us about any academic interests that excite you, and how you might use the Open Curriculum to pursue them while also embracing topics with which you are unfamiliar.
+Tell us about any academic interests that excite you, and how you might pursue them at Brown.
 (200-250 words)

 This prompt sounds simple enough: describe what you want to study and why you like it—but not so fast.
-Since Brown has an open curriculum, you need to show that you have not only some direction, but also the ability to explore and cross-reference new subjects to inform your studies.
-First things first: the Open Curriculum, a.k.a. the requirement-less Holy Grail coveted by many applicants.
+First things first: the Open Curriculum, a.k.a. the requirement-less Holy Grail, coveted by many applicants.
 It’s not enough to say, “I want to go to Brown because of its uniquely flexible curriculum.”
 You need to explore exactly how this curriculum—among Brown’s many other assets—will benefit you specifically.
-Is it because of the way you hope to study your topic of choice?
+Is it because your areas of interest are so varied?
 Is it because greater flexibility will help you manage a learning difference?
 While you might be tempted to get technical or poetic, this essay will be more personal and memorable if you can share a story.
-By telling the story of how you gained a valuable (to you) skill or adapted to a learning challenge, you will demonstrate a personal relationship to your chosen area of study or broader interest.
 What excites you and why?
-When was the last time you got drawn down a Wikipedia rabbit hole—and what was the topic?
+When was the last time you got drawn down a Wikipedia rabbit hole and what was the topic?
 While you don’t need to recount the unabridged origin story of your interest, try to zero in on a formative experience: the best book you’ve ever read, the first time you spoke French to an actual French person, that one time when you used PEMDAS in the real world!
-The concrete detail of your story will not only make the case for your genuine interest in topics that are unfamiliar to you (as of yet), but also stick in the memory of your application reader when decision time rolls around.
+Then marry the concrete details of your story with Brown’s academic offerings, and you’ll knock your response out of the park!

 Brown students care deeply about their work and the world around them.
 Students find contentment, satisfaction, and meaning in daily interactions and major discoveries.
 Whether big or small, mundane or spectacular, tell us about something that brings you joy.
 (200-250 words)